cisagov/ScubaGear/baselines/aad.md

 #### MS.AAD.2.1v1
 Users detected as high risk SHALL be blocked.

-- _Rationale:_ By blocking users determined as high risk, compromised accounts are prevented from accessing the tenant.
+- _Rationale:_ By blocking users determined as high risk, compromised accounts can be prevented from accessing the tenant.
 - _Last modified:_ June 2023
 - _Note:_ Users who are determined to be high risk by AAD Identity Protection can be blocked from accessing the system via an AAD Conditional Access policy.
 A high risk user will be blocked until an administrator remediates their account.